trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    To get tez, use the Ghostnet faucet linked from https://teztnets.com/ghostnet-about to send tez to the baker account.

    Running a baker requires staking at least 6,000 tez, but the more tez it stakes, the more rights it gets and the less time it has to wait to produce blocks and make attestations.
+   However, be aware that, for protecting abuses of the faucet, getting such amounts of tez from the faucet may take a long time (e.g. more than one hour).
+Consequently, some individual requests may occasionally time out or fail and need to be relaunched.

 1. Verify that the faucet sent the tez to the account with the same `get balance` command: